Typewriter legacy / ugly layout requirements¶

 In the law department, your text has to look like this:

 I find it quite hard to read.
-It is not as bad as the APA document linked to above since I have justified text (with character protrusion!) and one a linespacing of one-half.
+It is not as bad as the APA document linked to above since I have justified text (with character protrusion!) and with a linespacing of one-half.
 The font used (Bitstream Charter) is not as narrow as Times New Roman.
 Still the margins are strangely chosen.
 All in all it does not look very nice.

 Letting KOMA Script compute the type area depending on the font automatically, we obtain this: